choojs/choo/README.md

 like).
 To provide some sturdiness to your `models`, they can either be namespaced or not.
 Namespacing means that only state within the model can be accessed.
-Models can still trigger actions on other models, though it's recommeded to keep that to a minimum.
+Models can still trigger actions on other models, though it's recommended to keep that to a minimum.

 So say we have a `todos` namespace, an `add` reducer and a `todos` model.
 Outside the model they're called by `send('todos:add')` and